How to Compare Home Insurance Companies

 Source: FEMA

-Flood insurance in Florida has traditionally been required to get a mortgage for a home located in any FEMA flood zone beginning with the letter V or A.
+Flood insurance in Florida has long been required for a mortgage in any FEMA flood zone beginning with the letter V or A. These are also known as special flood hazard areas (SFHAs), or high-risk flood zones.

-Why you should consider flood insurance even when it’s not required:
+Why consider flood insurance when it’s not required:

 • Flooding is a widespread risk throughout Florida.